-This past Wednesday, The Noble Rot appeared in Manhattan – Gramercy to be precise – in an amazing loft for an evening dubbed “Vin, Fromage et Chocolate.”
-Our hosts, Rob and Christina graciously opened up their home and allowed us to coat the place in delicious wines paired with outrageous cheeses accompanied by the best chocolates you’ve never had (but will be able to as the Chocolates will soon have a home…more details toward the bottom of this post).
+This past Wednesday, The Noble Rot pop-ed up in Manhattan (Gramercy to be precise) in an amazing loft for an evening dubbed “Vin, Fromage et Chocolate.”
+Our hosts, Rob and Christina graciously opened their home to our guests and allowed us to dampen their walls with an array of wines paired with outrageous cheeses accompanied with truly divine chocolates.

 Liz Martin of Martin Brothers Wines & Spirits, runs one of the most amazing retail stores in this city.
-Situated at 2781 Broadway (between 106th and 107th, the store is an elegant dark wood paneled, well lit, incredibly well stocked store.
-Their selection of fine and rare scotches, frankly is unparalleled – I nearly passed out with sober excitement.
-The wines we chose from her palace in upper Manhattan were:
+Located at 2781 Broadway (between 106th and 107th) the store is an elegant dark-wood paneled, well lit, incredibly well-stocked store.
+Their selection of fine and rare scotches is unparalleled.

 1. I Stefanini Spumante Brut (Chardonnay) NV